3-Drug Test RapiDip InstaTest, (BZD,MAD,MOR) (Drug Test)

 |Test||Bulk Or Boxed in 25 or 50 tests|

-Los Angeles based Diagnostic Automation/Cortez Diagnostics, Inc. offers a 3-panel Drug Test - (BZD) Benzodiazepine drug test, (MTD) Methadone drug test, and (MOR) Morphine drug test.
-This multi drug test kit is designed for qualitative determination of drug substances in human urine specimen.
+Los Angeles based Diagnostic Automation/Cortez Diagnostics, Inc., maker of a variety of rapid diagnostic tests, offers a 3-panel Drug Test - (BZD) Benzodiazepine drug test, (MTD) Methadone drug test, and (MOR) Morphine drug test.
+Our drug testing kits are designed for qualitative determination of drug substances in human urine specimen.

 The three panel drug test - (BZD) Benzodiazepine drug test, (MTD) Methadone drug test, and (MOR) Morphine Drug Testing device is based on the principle of specific immunochemical reaction between antibodies and antigens to analyze particular compounds in human urine specimen.
 The assay relies on the competition for binding antibody between drug conjugate and free drug which may be present in the urine specimen being tested.
 When the Benzodiazepine, Methadone, or Morphine drug is present in the urine specimen, it competes with drug conjugate for the limited amount of antibody-dye conjugate.
 When the amount of the benzodiazepine, methadone, or morphine drug is equal or more than the cut-off, it will prevent the binding of drug conjugate to the antibody.
 Therefore, a positive urine specimen on the 3-panel drug test - (BZD) Benzodiazepine drug test, (MTD) Methadone drug test, and (MOR) Morphine Drug Test will not show a colored band on the test line zone, indicating a positive result, while the presence of a colored band indicates a negative result.
 A control line is present in the test window to work as procedural control.
 This colored band should always appear on the control line zone if the 3-panel drug test - (BZD) Benzodiazepine drug test, (MTD) Methadone drug test, and (MOR) Morphine drug testing device is stored in good condition and the 3 panel drug test - (BZD) Benzodiazepine drug test, (MTD) Methadone drug test, and (MOR) Morphine drug test is performed appropriately.